ibtihelgharsalah/Realtor_Scraper_-_Home_Price_Regressor/README.md

 # 'Realtor' Scraper and Home Price Predictor

-## Context: Python OOP and AI University Cours
+## Context: Python OOP and AI University Course
 This project is developed within the context of the "Python OOP and AI" university course.
 It aims to showcase proficiency in object-oriented programming (OOP), web scraping, and machine learning modeling and their application in real-world scenarios.

 ## Overview